About me

 -

-2020.10 Led discussion of Data-Driven Inference of Representation Invariants at UW Madison’s PL seminar.
+2020.10 Led discussion of Data-Driven Inference of Representation Invariants by Anders Miltner, Saswat Padhi, Todd Millstein and David Walker at UW Madison’s PL seminar.

 -